 3. Brora: Brora Caravan club site (4.4 stars)

 This NC500 Campsite is only 300 yards from a beautiful sandy beach.
 You can play golf directly from the campsite or simply use the course as your way to get to the sea.
 The area is a haven for bird watching and a great spot to look for dolphins and seals.
 The pretty village of Brora is just a couple of miles away.

 This is a back to basics campsite with stunning views and simple facilities.
 It offers more of a wild camping experience.
 There are no electricity hook ups on site.
 Unlike all the other NC500 Campsites listed this one has no website so it is just a case of pitching up and waiting for someone to come round and collect the money.
 There is a low bridge on arrival so not suitable for larger motorhomes.

-This campsite boasts a B&B, tent and campervan pitches.
-The campsite is ran by a couple in their 70s who take great pride in what they do.
+Inver Caravan Park campsite boasts a B&B, tent and campervan pitches.
+The site has hard standings for motorhomes and is open all year round!
+The campsite is run by a couple in their 70s who take great pride in what they do.
 The site is regarded as one of the best on the east coast.
 The facilities are modern, clean and tidy.
 There are great showers, underfloor heating and even a bath!
 Something of a luxury when it comes to North Coast 500 campsites!

 6. John O Groats Caravan and Camping Site (4.2 stars)

 John O Groats campsite sits right on the edge of the coast and provides stunning views out to the sea and Orkney beyond.
 This NC500 campsite is well maintained and has clean facilities.
 There are hard and soft pitches available.
 It is very near to shops and the famous John O Groats sign.

 7. Windhaven Café, Camping and B&B (4.7 stars)